 Church Financing Lender

 Choosing the right loan for your church is an important decision.
-We have experienced analysts, in our office, that have several years of experience helping church congregations understand the various programs and options available.
-Direct Money Lenders will listen to your needs, ask necessary questions about your church, and then make recommendations on which church financing product seems to be the best fit.
+We have professional analysts in our office, who have several years of experience helping church congregations understand the various programs and options available.
+Direct Money Lenders will listen to your needs, ask necessary questions about your church, and make recommendations on which church financing product is the best fit.

 Traditional Church Financing

 Traditional church financing with long term amortization schedules ranging from 10 years to 30 years are available.
 Fixed mortgage rates ranging from 5 years to 20 years are offered.
 This program uses an underwriting method called Debt Service Coverage (DSCR ratio) to determine how much a church may be able to finance using the historical and current income minus expenses.

 This program is perfect for new purchase money for congregations at least 3 years old.
 Most church lenders require your congregation to put down a lot of money when purchasing the property.
 This church mortgage allows a very small down payment (as little as 10%) by utilizing a first and second trust mortgage.
 The first trust mortgage note would be provided through a traditional loan while the second trust mortgage would come from the seller of the property or by other means.
 Very competitive rates and terms are offered.

 Church Bond Program

 This program provides the best rates available for your church.
 If you’re interested in a long-term fixed rate with no balloon, this may be the program for you.
 Church Bonds have great interest rates and, generally, no balloons.
 The costs associated with this type of transaction are generally higher, but they can be a good fit for congregations looking to quickly retire the debt.